freewili/freewili_webdocs/docs/gpio.md

 ## Overview

-FREE-WiLi includes a GPIO pin header for interacting with digital protocols.
+FREE-WILi includes a GPIO pin header for interacting with digital protocols.
 This GPIO header is flexible, allowing varying voltage levels and IO direction.
 The pin-out and connector are shown below.

 <!-- <span style={{color:'red'}}>**NOTE PRODUCTION FREE-WiLi (REV5) WILL MAKE GPIO 27 DEFAULT OUTPUT and GPIO26 DEFAULT INPUT.
 THIS DOCUMENT IS UPDATED FOR REV5 PRODUCTION HARDWARE.**</span> -->